unicode-org/icu4x/docs/tutorials/data_management.md

 ## `mod` and `BakedDataProvider`

 The `mod` format will generate a Rust module that defines a data provider.
-This format naturally has no deserialization overhead, but cannot be dynamically loaded at runtime.
+This format naturally has no deserialization overhead, and allows for compile-time optimizations (data slicing isn't really necessary, as the compiler will do it for us), but cannot be dynamically loaded at runtime.

 Let's give it a try: